quantum-ods/qmlcourse/CONTRIBUTING.md

 The preferred way to commit your changes is to:

 - Write a message like "I need 2 hours for a review" in the `Conversation` tab.
 Thus you mention that you are the person modifyig the content right now
-- Introduce your changes, mainly to `org` files
+- Introduce your changes, mainly to `.md` files
 - Commit changes to the same feature branch
 - Tell others that you are done with your review